Skip to content

 53. Malaysia Sustainable Palm Oil (MSPO) certified?

-[Externally verified] The company states that it has already achieved 100% MSPO Certification for all of its Malaysian units in 2020.
+[Externally verified] The company has already achieved 100% MSPO certification for all of its Malaysian operations.

 • N